Remember The Masters

 This section is dedicated to the memory of past Masters

 my own experiences.

-One day I found Essene Natural Foods, one of the few health stores around.
-As it turned out my girlfriend from high school was the cashier.
-She invited me to come to this "study house" where she was living.
-I went, the fellow who greeted me offered me a tea with soy sauce.
-The kitchen had an earthy smell that I loved and just wanted to indulge in.
+One day, I found Essene Natural Foods, one of the few health stores.
+As it turned out, my girlfriend from high school was the cashier.
+She invited me to this "study house" where she lived.
+I went, and the fellow who greeted me offered me a tea with soy sauce.
+The kitchen had an earthy smell I loved and wanted to indulge in.
 That was my introduction to Macrobiotics.
-Denny Waxman was running this house and needed a breakfast cook, so I volunteered.
+Denny Waxman ran this house and needed a breakfast cook, so I volunteered.
 While I was there, a group of Japanese Macrobiotic teachers came to offer a teaching program.
 Cornellia Aihara gave a cooking class and prepared a fully balanced Macrobiotic meal.
 It was so memorable the feeling I had from the food she made, I felt that this is the food I have always been looking for.
-I went to Michio Kushi's lecture and was so impressed by what he had to say, especially about predictions of future generations.
-I also was able to take a week-long class with Shizuko Yamamoto on Shiatzu.
-She was amazing the stories she told of her own experiences and the effects of her foot massage only added to my intense awakening.
-This was my beginning, it all made so much sense.
-I manage to purchase the two main books by Georges Ohsawa, The Book of Judgment and Zen Macrobiotics.
-It was very difficult back then to eat the way they were teaching because it was very salty and the resources for ingredients were limited.
-There was only Hatcho miso, too strong for us young Americans, who were used to a meat-based diet with soda and lots of sugar foods, a huge leap and worth the plunge.
+I went to Michio Kushi's lecture and was impressed by what he said, especially about predictions for future generations.
+I also took a week-long class on Shiatzu with Shizuko Yamamoto.
+She was amazing.
+The stories she told of her own experiences and the effects of her foot massage only added to my intense awakening.
+This was my beginning; it all made so much sense.
+I purchased the two main books by Georges Ohsawa, The Book of Judgment and Zen Macrobiotics.
+It was difficult back then to eat the way they were teaching because it was very salty, and the resources for ingredients were limited.
+There was only Hatcho miso, too strong for us young Americans, who were used to a meat-based diet with soda and lots of sugar foods, a giant leap worth the plunge.